 In practice, our treatment has a substantial focus on therapy through clinical trials.
-We have a broad portfolio of clinical trials for Hodgkin lymphoma and virtually every subtype of non-Hodgkin lymphoma, including Chronic lymphocytic leukemia/small lymphocytic leukemia, diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma, mantle cell lymphoma, marginal zone lymphoma, Waldenstrom’s Macroglobulinemia, and T-cell lymphomas.
+We have a broad portfolio of clinical trials for Hodgkin lymphoma and virtually every subtype of non-Hodgkin lymphoma, including Chronic lymphocytic leukemia/small lymphocytic leukemia, diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma, mantle cell lymphoma, marginal zone lymphoma, Waldenstrom’s Macroglobulinemia.
 We have been involved in and contributed to the development of the vast majority of FDA approved lymphoid cancer therapies and are continually conducting clinical trials with the most promising novel agents.

 More information about our program and the wider field of lymphoma can be found on our blog.
 Physicians interested in making referrals for a second opinion or a clinical trials can contact us directly.
 We also encourage you to sign up for our quarterly e-newsletter to receive the latest news regarding advances in lymphoma treatment, research and clinical trials.